dotnet/AspNetCore.Docs/aspnetcore/fundamentals/static-files.md

 ### Set HTTP response headers

-A [StaticFileOptions](/dotnet/api/microsoft.aspnetcore.builder.staticfileoptions) object can be used to set HTTP response headers.
+A <xref:Microsoft.AspNetCore.Builder.StaticFileOptions> object can be used to set HTTP response headers.
 In addition to configuring static file serving from the [web root](xref:fundamentals/index#web-root), the following code sets the `Cache-Control` header:

 [!code-csharp[](static-files/samples/1.x/StaticFilesSample/StartupAddHeader.cs?name=snippet_ConfigureMethod)]
 [!INCLUDE[about the series](~/includes/code-comments-loc.md)]

-The [HeaderDictionaryExtensions.Append](/dotnet/api/microsoft.aspnetcore.http.headerdictionaryextensions.append) method exists in the [Microsoft.AspNetCore.Http](https://www.nuget.org/packages/Microsoft.AspNetCore.Http/) package.
+The <xref:Microsoft.AspNetCore.Http.HeaderDictionaryExtensions.Append%2A?displayProperty=nameWithType> method exists in the [Microsoft.AspNetCore.Http](https://www.nuget.org/packages/Microsoft.AspNetCore.Http/) package.

 The files have been made publicly cacheable for 10 minutes (600 seconds) in the Development environment: